ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 4 - Data Bank/README.md

 ---

 ### Note : In the above answers that I've given for Q1,Q2 and Q3, there is a small flaw.
 Notice that date_diff is not same as no. of days stayed on that node.
 For no. of days stayed on that node, the correct answer would be date_diff + 1.
-But for keeping it simplcity, I'm ignoring the  " + 1 " in the calculation for now, but this can easily be fixed at the end by adding + 1 to date_diff.
+But for the sake of simplicity, I'm ignoring the  " + 1 " in the calculation for now, but this can easily be fixed at the end by adding + 1 to date_diff.
 I just wanted you to know if you're wondering why am I complaining about wrong solutions available on the internet and I myself am giving wrong solutions lol.

 ---